SurgicalTube/unified-profile-platform/README.md

 # Unified Profile Platform

+> **Note**: This project is currently a work in progress and may not be fully functional.
+Contributions are welcome!

 ## Overview
 The **Unified Profile Platform** is an advanced React-based application that serves as a centralized solution for managing professional profiles and streamlining the job application process.
 It features a modern glassmorphism design, secure authentication through Auth0, and comprehensive profile management capabilities.